 As this brief review shows, demand characteristics are uncomfortably close to the mysterious methodological artifact described in the opening of the paper.
 Demand effects are a literal textbook methodological concern in experimental psychology (Sharpe & Whelton, 2016).
 However, their magnitude, direction, and consistency remain unclear.
-In the present paper, we use meta-analysis to take stock of what we have learned – if anything – about demand effects in the 50+ years since Orne influentially described them (Orne, 1962).
+In the present paper, we use meta-analysis to take stock of what experimental psychologists have learned – if anything – about demand effects in the 50+ years since Orne influentially described them (Orne, 1962).
 We begin by briefly reviewing one of the most comprehensive and influential framework describing their effects.

 How do demand characteristics alter participant responses?